northle/docs/site/docs/basics/responses.md

 ## Rendering Views

-In order to render a view, use the `view` function:
+In order to render a view, use the `view` function returning a `ViewResponse` instance:

 ```ts
 import { view } from '@northle/core';

 return view('pages/dashboard');
 ```

-This function returns a `ViewResponse` instance.

 ## JSON Responses